Skip to main content

 What to do if it’s not working

-The Ferber Method isn’t for everyone and it’s important to know when to stop or try a different method.
+The Ferber Method isn’t for everyone, and it’s important to know when to stop or try a different method.
 Consistency is key with the Ferber Method, but if after a week you still find yourself and your baby struggling, there’s nothing wrong with stopping and starting again at a later date.
-There are many other different methods of sleep training and parenting that may be a better fit, so it’s important to find the one that works best for you and your family.
+Many other different methods of sleep training and parenting may be a better fit, so it’s important to find the one that works best for you and your family.

 Kelli Catana